 I hope that Don will be able to step back, find his place in the universe, and truly appreciate the beauty of our world.
 In our time, he might get there just by watching this video, from Commander Chris Hadfield, who returned to earth yesterday after five months on the International Space Station.

 There is beauty in isolation.
-Still, after 8 million YouTube views, the Commander knows what Don Draper doesn’t: that beauty means more when it’s shared.
+Still, after aggressive social media marketing and buying over 8 million YouTube views, the Commander knows what Don Draper doesn’t: that beauty means more when it’s shared.